 Important: Please be sure to include an ending date for the listing, otherwise it will automatically be removed one month after posting.
-If you have any questions email - email@example.com or call Tim @ (317) 837-3271.
+If you have any questions about getting a job posted, email - firstname.lastname@example.org or call Tim @ (317) 837-3271.

 - Hiring: Lafayette Police Department

 - Hiring: Indiana State Police Capitol Police Section

 - Hiring: Greenwood Police Department

 - Hiring: Rush County Sheriff Department